emtreila/js-heroes-node/tasks/task-5-crud-operations.md

 3. **Error Handling**: Always wrap database operations in try-catch and use `next(error)`
 4. **Type Safety**: Drizzle provides TypeScript types based on your schema
 5. **Async/Await**: All database operations are async - use `async/await`
-6. **Scope**: This task covers comedians and performances only - users/favorites come in Task 7
+6. **Scope**: This task covers comedians and performances only - users/favorites come in Task 6
+7. **Swagger Documentation**: Document all CRUD endpoints in Swagger!
+Include all possible status codes (200, 201, 400, 404, 500) in your annotations.

 ## Instructions